 All of these great qualities are the result of your own roasting prowess, but they have nothing to do with beer.

-Examining the Science
+Examining the Science of Beer Can Chicken

-Beer Moistens the Chicken
+Beer Moistens the Chicken…

 The reason the beer never reaches boiling: